 School Age Vision – Your child should visit an optometrist for a Comprehensive Eye Examination by age 3 to ensure his or her vision is developing properly and there is no evidence of eye disease.
 This is a critical period for finding problems with eye aiming.
 If a problem is diagnosed, your optometrist can prescribe treatment – including eyeglasses and or vision therapy to correct it.
 Unless advised otherwise, your child’s next eye examination should be at age 5.
 By comparing results from the two examinations, your eye doctor can evaluate your child’s visual development and help ensure they are prepared for the next major step into the school years.

 Our team at Olympia Vision Clinic has the training and technology required to perform regular and special needs vision health exams for children.
-Dr. Joanna Haws and Dr. Lisa Holtman our pediatric specialists, have a combined 17 years’ experience working with children and children’s vision issues.
-Based on your child’s individual needs, they will prescribe a treatment program which can include glasses, contact lenses or vision therapy treatment.
-We also provide concussion and Traumatic Brain Injury (TBI) evaluation and treatment programs.
+Dr. Joanna Haws our pediatric specialist, has 17yrs’ experience working with children and children’s vision issues.
+Based on your child’s individual needs, she will prescribe a treatment program which can include glasses, contact lenses or vision therapy treatment.